OliverEvans96/instant-docs/src/pages/docs/explorer.md

 }
 ```

-For our micro-twitter example, it would look like this in the explorer:
+For our micro-twitter example, it would look like this in the dashboard:

 ![](https://paper-attachments.dropboxusercontent.com/s_C781CC40E9D454E2FED6451745CECEBF732B63934549185154BCB3DAD0C7B532_1710519419773_image.png)